azhengg/data_bootcamp_project/README.md

 # data_bootcamp_project
-Originally done during Spring 2020
+An analysis on the leading causes of death in NYC and the US.
+Originally done for the NYU Stern Data Bootcamp class in the Spring 2020 semester.